Some advice for students. Updated for 2025.

 My general advice is:

-- Most student jobs are really flexible and often allow you to do homework during it (especially desk jobs like at the library or office assistants).
-Ask students in the current role how much downtime they get.
+- Many student jobs are quite flexible and often allow you to do homework during it (especially desk jobs like at the library or office assistants).
+Ask students in the role how much downtime they get and how they got the job.

 - Look into minimalism, frugal living, and personal finance tips.